 If you have a tendency to believe your note is worth "X number of dollars" it may be worth your while to review the Noteworthy Terms link.
 One thing some collectors forget is that each note you acquire should have "eye appeal" in order to attract future buyers.
 [Many cable home-improvement shows have popped up from this one very simple idea: fix up the exterior/interior of a house so it suddenly has homely eye appeal!
 They then flip or sell the house at a much higher price than what they paid for it (plus their additional renovations costs).
 People will always be attracted to homes which exude eye appeal!
 Unfortunately, you cannot doctor a note to improve its eye appeal so always zero in on "Q" or "Original" notes!]
 Now imagine what the EF solid 6 2017 $1.00 would fetch if it had a tellers stamp that went across the portrait of George Washington's face!

 Often we collectors have a cavalier attitude about the Book Value (BV) of our collections simply because we usually enter this hobby with noble intentions of seeking unique designs, a bit of history, or other whims.
 Most of us see collecting notes (& coins) as a hobby & not as something with intrinsic value.
 Coin collectors feel their coins have intrinsic value when the coin has some precious metal content.
 Later, they realize that this "X" (tough) coin has more collector value because it is hard to acquire in X condition.
 This is entirely what the banknote game is about: collector value/condition.
 Is the value of your note because of its crisp uncirculated condition, its limited prefix, its rare signature combination?
 Is the note valuable because it has a certain degree of notoriety (sexy) like the 1954 Devil's Face series?
-All collectible banknotes will have some collector value for one reason or another & it is your responsibility to determine why your note is worth X dollars (pounds, yen, euros, etc).
+All collectible banknotes will have more value for one reason or another & it is your responsibility to discover why (X note is worth Y dollars (pounds, yen, euros, etc).

 I like to think of myself as the caretaker of my collection.
 We all know that "you can't take it with you" and whatever you collect - must eventually be sold down the road (whether you're around to witness it or not).
-So while some may think "it's crass to talk money," when we're talking money, I feel it's paramount to at least set some realistic goal posts, or reference points to establish how rare or collectible a specific note/coin is.
+So while some may think "it's crass to talk money," I feel it's paramount to at least set some realistic goal posts, or reference points to establish how rare or collectible a specific note/coin is.
 That is one of the reasons why a focussed collector will eventually consult his/her reference book.

 If you are unfamiliar with the way currency from around the world has been organized by Kraus Publication (KP) Standard Catalog of World Paper Money (SCWPM), then I suggest you either order a digital or a hard copy.
 You will also hear about a note's P (or Pick) number.
 It's important for you to start identifying each banknote's P# correctly!
 Do NOT assume that the seller has identified the correct P# because many do not (& misattribute) which is easy to do at times (especially when the note has No Date ND on it)!